shubharthaksangharsha/apsara-universal-widget/README.md

 **Version 1.5.0** - December 2024

-*Talk to Apsara - Your Intelligent Voice Assistant with File System Access & Persistent Memory*
+*Talk to Apsara - Your Intelligent Voice Assistant with Multi Tools, Screenshare and webcam support*

 ---

 ## 📋 Changelog

 ### Version 1.5.0 (December 24, 2024)
-**🗂️ File System Tools & Memory Persistence:**
+**🗂️ File System Tools, Web Automation & Memory Persistence:**
 - ✨ **Read File Tool**: Read any local file (text or base64) for viewing or emailing
   - 📄 Reads text files directly for viewing content
   - 📦 Converts to base64 for email attachments